Monument Terminology

 Coping

-Any low stone arrangement outlining the limits of a burial lot; also called curbing.
+A low stone border that marks the edges of a burial plot.
+It’s also called curbing.

 Cremation or cinerary urn

-A delicate urn used to hold the remains of a cremated body.
-Cinerary is from the Latin, meaning “dust” or “ashes.”
-The place where such urns are kept is called a cinerarium.
+A delicate container used to hold the ashes of someone who has been cremated.
+The word “cinerary” comes from Latin and means “ashes” or “dust.”
+A place where these urns are stored is called a cinerarium.

 Crypt